The most delicious chickpea salad with feta, herb and lemon

 Leftover salad is lovely stirred into soup or pasta.
 The salty, herby, citrussy hit lifts the plainest bowl of food perfectly.

 You can use pretty much any canned bean in this recipe if you either don’t like or don’t have chickpeas.
 If you want to up the vitamins and hit your greens quota for the day you can also add some chopped rocket (arugula) or watercress along with the herbs.
 Chopped red pepper or roasted red pepper from a jar, snipped into strips with scissors is a good addition too.
 Fresh tomatoes in season are great and a bit of chopped avo would work too.

 Precision isn’t the order of the day here, so just stick to the general measurements, taste and adjust the seasoning and you’ll be just fine.

-Chickpea, feta and herb salad Ingredients (serves 4 as a side):
+Chickpea salad with feta and herb ingredients (serves 4 as a side):

 2 x 400g (2x 14 oz) cans of chickpeas (garbanzo), drained